lizastark/computational-craft-2019/README.md

 Laptops should be closed when not needed and phones should be on silent.
 Specifically, I have no tolerance for inattention during student project presentations.
 A core principle of this program is peer feedback and I expect all of you to respect this.

 ### Assignments + Documentation
 You should bring all completed assignments (working or not!) to the next class.
-Weekly assignments should be documented and posted to the class blog.
-Here is a post outlining what a documentation post should include.
+Weekly assignments should be documented and posted to **TBD**.
+Please see this page (forthcoming) outlining what a documentation post should include.

 ### Major Projects
 One goal of this course is creating a database of techniques for others to learn from.
 Extensive documentation is required for each project in the form of an Instructable or other appropriate platform.
 You are encouraged to work in groups for all projects.
 If you wish to combine one of these three projects with a deliverable for another course, you MUST ask me first.
 Failure to do so will result in point deduction.
 I am open to this, but it is imperative that we establish the goals of the project as they relate to each course.